If the thought of having a colonoscopy makes you cringe, you’re not alone.

 Why People Hate Colonoscopy: Fear of the physician

 Patients are worried about the competency and effectiveness of their physician.
 Will my physician miss colon polyps?
-Will I have complications like a tear in my colon?
+Also, will I have complications like a tear in my colon?

 Google your physician: Even though there is poor correlation between physician online rating and quality of care, online information about your physician is still helpful.
 Is she board certified?
 Where did he train?
 How does she perform on quality measures such as completion rates (cecal intubation rate), complication rates, and the ability to detect pre-cancerous polyps (adenoma detection rate)?